 During Wang and his mother’s stayed at Shi Village, the former officer taught all his martial arts to the host and his family guards.

 Lu Zhishen Bashed a Thuggish Butcher

-The girl became the butcher’s concubine yet the butcher failed to fulfill his part of contract to pay the money to bury her mother.
+The girl became the butcher’s concubine yet the butcher failed to fulfil his part of the contract to pay the money to bury her mother.

 Things turn nastier after the butcher’s jealous wife threw her out on the street.
 The butcher demanded them to pay back the money that they never saw in the first place.